Characters of Henry Danger and Danger Force: Frankini

-Frankini (Frankie Grande) appears in "Live & Dangerous: Part 1", "Live & Dangerous: Part 2", "Captain Man-kini", and "Henry Danger: The Musical".
+Frankini (Frankie Grande) appears in "Live & Dangerous", "Captain Man-kini", and "Henry Danger: The Musical".
 He is an Internet celebrity; with the assistance of Goomer, he uses an illegal machine to control Kid Danger and Captain Man and tries to have them unmask themselves when he reaches 10,000,000 viewers.
 His plot is thwarted due to a blackout.
-In "Captain Man-kini", Captain Man releases Frankini and Goomer into his custody so that he can temporarily switch bodies with Frankini and get close enough to a plot by another Internet celebrity named GoBro.
-In "Henry Danger: The Musical", he sets a curse over the town that makes everyone in Swellview sing and dance.

-In the sequel series Danger Force, Frankini is among the inmates of Swellview Prison that are accidentally freed in "The Danger Force Awakens".
-He went through the prison many times due to the outfits he brought with him into Swellview Penitentiary.
-In "Quaran-kini", Frankini caused the gas leak at the Bhutt Factory in order to be in one of those uplifting songs.
-In "Hey, Where's Schwoz?", Frankini was revealed to have joined the Cell as Number 8 at one point in prison and left when he learned that they were going to follow a prophecy that would mark the end of the world.
+In the sequel series Danger Force, Frankini is among the inmates of Swellview Prison who are accidentally freed in "The Danger Force Awakens".
+In "Hey, Where's Schwoz?", Frankini was revealed to have joined the Cell as Number 8 while in prison, but left when he learned that they intended to fulfill a prophecy that would destroy Earth.

 Goomer

-Goomer (Zoran Korach) appears in "Live & Dangerous: Part 1", "Live & Dangerous: Part 2", "Captain Man-kini", and "Henry Danger: The Musical" He is the henchman of Frankini.
+Goomer (Zoran Korach) appears in "Live & Dangerous", "Captain Man-kini", and "Henry Danger: The Musical" He is the henchman of Frankini.
 Goomer mentions to Kid Danger and Captain Man that he used to be associated with Frankini's sister a long time ago.
-In "Captain Man-kini", Captain Man releases Goomer and Frankini into his custody so that he can temporarily switch bodies with Frankini and get close enough to a plot by another Internet celebrity named GoBro.

-In the sequel series Danger Force, Goomer is among the inmates of Swellview Prison that are accidentally freed in "The Danger Force Awakens".
-In "Mime Games", Goomer went to work for Toddler after Frankini fired him.
-When they briefly took over the Man's Nest and made their demands, Goomer admits that he misses working for Frankini before he and Toddler are defeated by Brainstorm.

-Before Henry Danger was created, he appears in Sam & Cat where he was a mixed martial artist and a friend of Dice and the titular characters.
+He is a returning character from Sam & Cat.